Brief Bio

 As an independent curator, Tifentale has curated several exhibitions featuring contemporary art, photography, and video such as the exhibition North by North East for the pavilion of Latvia at the 55th Venice Art Biennale (Venice, Italy, 2013), co-curated with Anne Barlow and Courtenay Finn, and the exhibition Private.
 Contemporary Photography from Latvia (Moscow, Russia, 2008 and Riga, Latvia, 2009).

 In 2005, Tifentale established photography magazine Foto Kvartals and served as its editor-in-chief until 2010.
-Since 2011, the magazine continues as an online-only publication with a different publisher and editorial staff.
+Since 2011, the magazine has continued as an online-only publication with a different publisher and editorial staff.

 From 2002 to 2008 Alise Tifentale was an editor of Latvia art news and a regular contributor to the visual arts magazine Studija.